-TLDR: Ethics solve the prisoner dilemma and other sub-optimal equilibria.
+TLDR: Ethical social norms solve the prisoner dilemma and other sub-optimal equilibria.
 This is why evolution has made humans moralistic and why ethics are very important to a well-functioning society.
 Don't confuse apathy for equanimity.
 Ultimately, it is not rational to be apathetic.

 First, let's talk about the prisoner's dilemma, the classic game from game theory.
 I'm not going to explain the game in detail—that's what Wikipedia is for—but the situation can be described by the following decision table:

-The Nash equilibrium—what I call the "stable outcome"—of the prisoner's dilemma is that both players lose, even though it is entirely possible for them both to win if they had acted more strategically.
+The Nash equilibrium—what I call the "stable outcome"—of the prisoner's dilemma is that both players lose, even though it is entirely possible for them both to win if they had strategically cooperated.
 (Econ wonks would say that the outcome isn't Pareto efficient.)
 This is important because it demonstrates a situation where two individuals both behaving selfishly will be worse off than if they both behaved selflessly.
 This is not what free market ideology says is supposed to happen.

 Humans have evolved to have a heuristic of selfishness—and for good reason: in most cases, behaving selfishly not only makes the individual better off, but everyone else too.
 Indeed, this is the standard argument in favour of free markets, and it is absolutely correct.
-But what the prisoner's dilemma is showing is that the selfish heuristic has a bias that we need to watch out for in some situations.
+But what the prisoner's dilemma is showing is that the selfish heuristic has a bias in some situations which we need to watch out for.
 Which situations?
 And how can we fix it?

-So how can we fix this problem, especially at scale?
-The answer is very simple: To solve the prisoner's dilemma, all we have to do is convince both players to behave somewhat selflessly in the situation.
+The solutions to the prisoner's dilemma is very simple: To solve the prisoner's dilemma, all we have to do is convince both players to behave, in a sense, selflessly.
 And, thankfully, this is exactly what evolution has provided for us through ethics and social norms.

 Humans are naturally evolved to adopt social norms—which I like to think of as evolutionary tools for social engineering—and it is these social norms that allow humans to overcome coordination failures.
 What happens, exactly, to the prisoner's dilemma when "not being selfish" becomes a social norm?
 The individuals are compelled to not behave selfishly, essentially removing selfishness as a strategic option, and pulling them towards the more optimal outcome where they both stand to win.

-Indeed, this is what I think it means to be ethical: a behaviour is ethical if, once everyone adopts it, it solves a situation resembling the prisoner's dilemma.
+Indeed, this is what I think it means to be ethical: a behaviour is ethical if, once adopted by everyone, it solves a situation resembling the prisoner's dilemma.
 And to get everyone to adopt an ethical behaviour, it must become a social norm.
 And since there is a huge advantage to adopting ethical social norms, they have been evolutionarily rewarded.
 I usually refer to ethical social norms as morals.

 Another insightful example is the ultimatum game.
-In that game, what is "rationally" expected is that the second player should accept any non-zero offer from the first player.
+In that game (again, see Wikipedia), what is "rationally" expected is that the second player will accept any non-zero offer from the first player.
 But that doesn’t happen in real experiments with real people.
 Instead, the second player rejects offers that it deems unfair.
 But what is "unfair"?
 Well, that is driven by the individual's a priori ethics.
-When it comes to dividing the pie, it seems that we expect people to behave ethically/moralistically.
+When it comes to dividing the pie, it seems that we expect people to behave ethically.
 As we should!
 Because that is, in the long-run, the rational thing to do.

 By now I hope you can see that it's actually quite easy to think of prisoner-dilemma-like situations: All we have to do is imagine scenarios where everyone is better off when everyone behaves ethically.
 Here are some: